The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Examples include treats for:

-- Skin and coat improvement (with omega fatty acids)
+- Skin and coat (omega fatty acids are great here)

 Natural Treats